adoyle-h/neovim-config/README.md

 - All in Lua.
 All configs can be overrided.
 - Use many Neovim features: Native LSP, Float Window, Winbar.
-- Lua-wrapped plugin manage framework based on [vim-plug][].
-Support on-demand loading plugins.
+- Lua-wrapped plugin manager based on [vim-plug](https://github.com/junegunn/vim-plug) or [packer](https://github.com/wbthomason/packer.nvim) at your choice.
+See [Plugin Manager](#plugin-manager).
 - Awesome UI and color schema.
 Dark Mode.
 Support True-Color, Smooth-Scroll, Scrollbar, Dashboard.
-You can change colors and highlights, see [doc/colors.md](doc/colors.md).
+You can change colors and highlights.
+See [doc/colors.md](doc/colors.md).
 - [Configurable](#configuration).
 - Configurable proxy for fast git download in China Mainland.
 See [Proxy](#proxy).
 - Integrated 120+ powerful Vim/Nvim plugins.
 Enhancing the usage experience, and fixed some shortcomings of these plugins.